Regional Horticultural and Training Station, Jachh Jachh (Nurpur), Kangra (HP)

 Extension

-• Organized fifty nine on-campus training programms for 1537 farmers of Kangra District and adjoining areas.
+• Organized fifty nine on-campus training programmes for 1537 farmers of Kangra District and adjoining areas.

 • Organized seven field days at different locations during the period.